 It should be no surprise to most that while the study shows some organizations have opted to leverage specialized software to address this complex issue, a significant number utilized manual systems and desktop applications (Excel) to compile leasing data and start reporting.
 Astonishingly, 70% of the companies who opted for specialized software required manual workarounds and only 18% reaped the benefits of a turnkey solution.

 The survey then went on to identify the top missing functionalities in IT solutions for lease accounting purposes (shown below).

 Source: PwC.
 “IFRS 16 – Beyond the Implementation”

-I thought it would be interesting to look closely at our solution, Nakisa Lease Administration, and perform a fit-gap analysis against the findings of the study.
+It would be interesting to look closely at our solution, Nakisa Lease Administration software, and perform a fit-gap analysis against the findings of the study.